uccser/cs-field-guide/text/chapters/en-formal-languages.md

  - words that you can make using only the notes on a piano (i.e the letters A to G and a to g)
  - words that are exceptions to the rule "i before e except after c" --- make sure you find words like "forfeit" as well as "science".

-{panel type="teacher-note" summary=""}

-For the "i before e" problem, there are two kinds of exception to find, places where "c" is followed by "ie" (easy), and places where a character that isn't "c" is followed by ei.

-More guidance for the above suggestions will be provided eventually.

-{panel end}

-{comment}

-.. xtcb provide more guidance above

-{comment end}

 - Microsoft Word’s *Find* command uses regular expressions if you select the "Use wildcards" option.
 For more details see [Graham Mayor](http://word.mvps.org/AboutMVPs/graham_mayor.htm)'s [Finding and Replacing Characters using Wildcards](http://word.mvps.org/FAQs/General/UsingWildcards.htm).